 In terms of local schooling, Blantyre has five primary schools: St. Blane’s, St. Joseph’s, High Blantyre, David Livingston Memorial, and Auchinraith Primary, and two secondary schools: Calderside Academy, and John Ogilvie High School.

-House prices in Blantyre stand at an average of £149,642 as of November 2020.
-This is a rise of 2.54% in the last three months (since August 2020) and rise of 3.49% since November 2019.
+The average price for property in Blantyre stood at £155,706 in January 2024.
+Though different property types in Blantyre have had different average selling prices over the last 12 months: £266,301 for detached properties, £176,606 for semi-detached, £117,424 for terraced, and £78,831 for flats.
 Modern three to four-bedroom developments from Avant Homes are currently in development at Greenhall Village in High Blantyre.
 Likewise, there are Miller, Persimmon, and Taylor Wimpey developments in nearby Newton and Cambuslang presently.

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer in-depth knowledge of the Blantyre property market that nobody else can.